Monkey

 Son of Kings of Spain or Portugal – especially one not heir to the throne Click to show or hide the answer

-1556–98 Married Mary I of England, 1554 (she died 1558); sent the Armada to England, 1588 Click to show or hide the answer
+1556–98 Married Mary I of England in 1554 (she died in 1558); sent the Armada to England in 1588 Click to show or hide the answer

-1896–1931 Grandfather of Juan Carlos; abdicated 1931, after which Spain became a republic Click to show or hide the answer
+1896–1931 Grandfather of Juan Carlos; abdicated in 1931, after which Spain became a republic Click to show or hide the answer

 1975–2014 Came to the throne on the "re–establishment" of the monarchy following the death of Franco in 1975; abdicated in 2014 in favour of his son Felipe Click to show or hide the answer